Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 was working correctly.

-As was applying the discount when the discount code was enetered:
+As was applying the discount when the discount code was entered:

 ((Price of Tour * Number of Participants) - 10%)